Usher SyndromeSymptoms, Doctors, Treatments, Advances & More

 All of the types of Usher syndrome are inherited in an autosomal recessive pattern, which means both copies of a gene in each cell have a mutation.
 The parents of an individual with Usher syndrome each carry one copy of the mutated gene, but they do not have any signs and symptoms of the condition.

-Alessandro Iannaccone is an Ophthalmologist in Chapel Hill, North Carolina.
-Dr. Iannaccone is rated as an Elite provider by MediFind in the treatment of Usher Syndrome.
-His top areas of expertise are Retinitis Pigmentosa, Retinopathy Pigmentary Mental Retardation, X-Linked Retinitis Pigmentosa (XLRP), and Usher Syndrome Type 2A.
-Dr. Iannaccone is currently accepting new patients.
+Jose' Sahel is an Ophthalmologist practicing medicine in Pittsburgh, Pennsylvania.
+Dr. Sahel is rated as an Elite provider by MediFind in the treatment of Usher Syndrome.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Retinopathy Pigmentary Mental Retardation, Cone-Rod Dystrophy, X-Linked Congenital Stationary Night Blindness, Retinitis Pigmentosa, and Vitrectomy.
+Dr. Sahel is currently accepting new patients.

-Jacque Duncan is an Ophthalmologist in San Francisco, California.
+Jacque Duncan is an Ophthalmologist practicing medicine in San Francisco, California.
 Dr. Duncan is rated as an Elite provider by MediFind in the treatment of Usher Syndrome.
-Her top areas of expertise are Usher Syndrome Type 2A, Usher Syndrome, Retinitis Pigmentosa, Retinopathy Pigmentary Mental Retardation, and Vitrectomy.
+She is also highly rated in 26 other conditions, according to our data.
+Her clinical expertise encompasses Usher Syndrome Type 2A, Usher Syndrome, Retinitis Pigmentosa, Retinopathy Pigmentary Mental Retardation, and Vitrectomy.

-Christine Petit practices in Paris, France.
+Christine Petit practices practicing medicine in Paris, France.
 Ms. Petit is rated as an Elite expert by MediFind in the treatment of Usher Syndrome.
-Her top areas of expertise are Usher Syndrome, Hearing Loss, Retinitis Pigmentosa, and Retinopathy Pigmentary Mental Retardation.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Usher Syndrome, Hearing Loss, Retinitis Pigmentosa, and Retinopathy Pigmentary Mental Retardation.

 Summary: The purpose of this Phase 2b study is to evaluate the safety and tolerability of ultevursen administered via intravitreal injection (IVT) in subjects with Retinitis Pigmentosa (RP) due to mutations in exon 13 of the USH2A gene.
 This is a multicenter Double-masked, Randomized, Sham-controlled study which will enroll 81 subjects.